 Favorite Cargo E-Bike: RadRunner Electric Utility

 This Rad Power Bike is a favorite with a powerful 750W hub motor and multiple cargo options.
 It even turns into a hop-on passenger e-bike as well.
-I also love this one becauses it fits riders from 4’11” to 6’2″, so almost anyone can ride it!
+I also love this one because it fits riders from 4’11” to 6’2″, so almost anyone can ride it!

-Note that Rad Power Bikes is the largest USA brand of electric bikes.
+Note that Rad Power Bikes is the largest USA brand of electric bikes. - Hybrid

 Best Value Hybrid Electric Bike: Lectric XP

-With this e-bike, you’ll get the best of everything: Folding frame, capable 500W motor, low-step entry, 3″ wide tires, and up to a 45 mile range.
+With this e-bike, you’ll get the best of everything: A folding frame, capable 500W motor, low-step entry, 3″ wide tires, and up to a 45-mile range.
 Plus, it’s under $1000!

 How Far Can You Commute on an E-Bike?